jeglees/nbastats/README.md

 # nbastats

-"I'm trying to make and automate nba stats for a nba fantasy league"
+I'm trying to make and automate nba stats for a nba fantasy league